 We help you shape your life as an artist.

-Would you like to learn graphic design, pottery, sculpture, filmmaking, animation, photography, drawing, painting, printmaking and more?
-You'll get a bit of everything in the comprehensive Visual Arts program, where you'll learn a variety of exploratory and technical skills using an interdisciplinary approach.
+Would you like to learn graphic design, ceramics, sculpture, performance art, animation, photography, drawing, painting, printmaking, video and film and more?
+You'll get a bit of everything in this studio immersion Visual Arts program, where you'll learn a variety of exploratory and technical skills using an interdisciplinary approach.
 In this two-year, hands-on program, you'll explore the role of the artist in contemporary culture by spending time in the studios as well as the classroom.

 Your teachers and technicians are all professional artists who foster a spirit of creative thinking and experimentation.
 In your first year of study, you'll work though an intensive foundation of exploration and design intended to promote disciplined inquiry, experimentation, vocabulary, skill, critical awareness and an openness of mind.

-You'll continue that exploration and design in your second year, with a particular emphasis directed toward contemporary concepts and media.
-You'll also establish an in-depth program of personal research.
+As the program progresses, you will continue exploration and design with particular emphasis directed towards contemporary concepts and media, and you are also obligated to establish an in-depth program of personal research.